 COVID Restrictions Support Scheme

 In Budget 2021, the Government announced a COVID Restrictions Support Scheme (CRSS) to help support businesses.
-Generally, this scheme applies when Level 3 or higher restrictions are in place.
+Generally, this scheme applied when businesses were significantly restricted from operating due to public health restrictions.

-Qualifying businesses can apply to Revenue for a cash payment of up to €5,000 a week.
+Qualifying businesses could apply to Revenue for a cash payment of up to €5,000 a week.

 This page is a summary of the CRSS rules and operation.
 You can get more detailed guidance on the operation of the scheme in Revenue’s CRSS Guidelines (pdf).

 With the removal of public health restrictions from 22 January 2022, businesses will no longer qualify for the CRSS.

 Your business premises must be either closed to customers or substantially restricted in operating due to COVID-19 restrictions.
 You must intend to reopen once the restrictions have been lifted.